hurchalla/factoring/README.md

 ### Without CMake

-If you're not using CMake for your project, you'll need to install/copy these factoring headers and dependencies to some location so that you can use them.
-To do so, first clone this git repository onto your system.
+If you're not using CMake for your project, you'll need to install/copy these factoring headers and dependencies to some directory in order to use them.
+To do this, first clone this git repository onto your system.
 You'll need CMake on your system (at least temporarily), so install CMake if you don't have it.
 Then from your shell run the following commands:

 >cd *path_to_the_cloned_factoring_repository*
 >mkdir tmp